Brenna Youngblood: Education

-Youngblood received a BFA from the California State University, Long Beach in 2002 and an MFA from the University of California, Los Angeles in 2006.
+Youngblood received a BFA from the California State University, Long Beach in 2002 where Todd Gray became her mentor and an MFA from the University of California, Los Angeles in 2006 where she studied under Catherine Opie, James Welling and Larry Pittman.

 Work

 Youngblood's work often references historically significant moments and organizations in African-American history such as her 2017 sculpture M.I.A. which "refers to the Montgomery Improvement Association, a group co-organized by Martin Luther King, Jr. to guide the Montgomery bus boycott protest in 1955".